PPP Loan Recipient Resources

 2. The amount of the funds required to be spent on payroll to be forgiven is reduced to 60% (from 75%)

 3. Additional exemptions from the FTE requirement to include employers who do not rehire because they are not able to open due to government restrictions.
 The date of the safe harbor to restore the workforce is extended to December 31.

 4. The loan term has been extended to 5 years (from 2) for borrowers who have some or all of the loan not forgiven.
 The interest rate is still 1%.

 OMB has issued guidance that PPP Loan recipients may not report the use of PPP Loan funds for the same salaries that are reported under a federal grant.
 The OMB guidance does encourage federal grant recipients to work to conserve federal grant funds by using the PPP funds and any other cost-saving measures to ensure federally-funded programs can maintain continuity.
 OMB has also issued guidance that the proceeds of a PPP loan that are forgiven will not be subject to Single Audit requirements.

-If you received an Economic Impact Disaster Loan advance from the SBA after receiving your PPP proceeds, your loan forgiveness amount will be reduced by $10,000 and the funds from the EIDG will need to be repaid to your bank.
-Proceeds from the EIDL program will be subject to Single Audit requirements under 2CFR200.
+If you received an Economic Impact Disaster Loan advance from the SBA after receiving your PPP proceeds, your loan forgiveness amount will no longer be reduced by $10,000 and the funds from the EIDG.
+If you have already applied for forgiveness and reduced the amount of the EDIL advance, you can recoup those funds from your bank.